 7. Writing in a thought or anxiety journal.

 I’m a huge mental health advocate and anxiety / thought journals are the core of ShineSheets store.

 I use them every day myself and they’re also very popular among my readers for a reason – they simply work.

 Many times we exhaust ourselves just because we’re stewing in some made-up beliefs we’ve created in our head.
 It absolutely doesn’t have to be this way.

-Your mindset has the key to either positive or negative feelings and it’s your decision which will overcome your life.
+Your mindset has the key to either positive or negative feelings and it’s your decision which one will overcome your life.

 Read more: Anxiety journals and how they can help you